MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-204-Reserve-Requirements-Depository-Institutions-Regulation-D/section-204.2.md

 (s) *United States resident* means (1) any individual residing (at the time of the transaction) in the United States; (2) any corporation, partnership, association or other entity organized in the United States (*domestic corporation*); and (3) any branch or office located in the United States of any entity that is not organized in the United States.

-(t) *Any deposit that is payable only at an office located outside the United States* means (1) a deposit of a United States resident9 that is in a denomination of $100,000 or more, and as to which the depositor is entitled, under the agreement with the institution, to demand payment only outside the United States or (2) a deposit of a person who is not a United States resident9 as to which the depositor is entitled, under the agreement with the institution, to demand payment only outside the United States.
+(t) *Any deposit that is payable only at an office located outside the United States* means (1) a deposit of a United States resident 9 that is in a denomination of $100,000 or more, and as to which the depositor is entitled, under the agreement with the institution, to demand payment only outside the United States or (2) a deposit of a person who is not a United States resident 9 as to which the depositor is entitled, under the agreement with the institution, to demand payment only outside the United States.

 9 A deposit of a foreign branch, office, subsidiary, affiliate or other foreign establishment (*foreign affiliate*) controlled by one or more domestic corporations is not regarded as a deposit of a United States resident if the funds serve a purpose in connection with its foreign or international business or that of other foreign affiliates of the controlling domestic corporation(s).